WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 - UAC Bypass (delivery.cs)
 - Debug Mode (Everything)
 - Obsfuscated delivery example (delivery.cs); This was more of a Test.
+- Time Delay (defs.hpp)
+- Time converter (TimeConverter.py)

 ## Working on it...
-I am currently cleaning up the code and fixing some Syntax Issues...
+I am currently cleaning up, making the delay time work better and adding comments explaining everything...